LAST UPDATED ON 3/31/2023

 Regardless of your method of travel, it's important to start acclimating your pet to their travel crate early and practice crate training often.
 This will result in a much less stressful travel day for your pet.

 Marley moved to Singapore with our help in 2020

 Estimated costs for manifest cargo airfreight: Manifest cargo flights for pets are based on dimensional weight (or how much space your pet takes up in the aircraft).
 For flights to Singapore, these fees can range from $850 USD for a Chihuahua and up to $3,000 USD for a Great Dane.

-While this is by no means an extensive list of the possible costs you could incur when relocating your pet to Singapore, this chart should help you in understanding what you should be prepared for when budgeting for a pet’s move.
+While this is not an extensive list of the possible costs you could incur when relocating your pet to Singapore, this chart should help you understand what you should be prepared for when budgeting for a pet’s move.

 |Service||Notes||Cost (in USD)|

 |Veterinarian Services||Includes vaccines, blood work, and final health certificates.
 May vary depending on your veterinarian's costs.||$1,000-$1,200|

 Required for USDA endorsement.